JSTOR-Labs/plant-humanities/docs/content/cacao.md

 [^ref9]: Martin, S. (2009).
 Cacao in Ancient Maya Religion: First Fruit from the Maize Tree and other Tales from the Underworld.
 In Chocolate in Mesoamerica (p.
 Chocolate in Mesoamerica, Chapter 8).
 University Press of Florida.

+[^ref10]: McAnany, P. (2010).  _Ancestral Maya economies in archaeological perspective_.
+Cambridge ; New York: Cambridge University Press.

-[^ref10]: Henderson, J., & Joyce, R. (2009).
+[^ref11]: Henderson, J., & Joyce, R. (2009).
 Brewing Distinction: The Development of Cacao Beverages in Formative Mesoamerica.
 In Chocolate in Mesoamerica (p.
 Chocolate in Mesoamerica, Chapter 7).
 University Press of Florida.

-[^ref11]: Stuart, D. (2009).
+[^ref12]: Stuart, D. (2009).
 The Language of Chocolate: References to Cacao on Classic Maya Drinking Vessels.
 In Chocolate in Mesoamerica (p.
 Chocolate in Mesoamerica, Chapter 9).
 University Press of Florida.

-[^ref12]: Reents-Budet, D. (2009).
+[^ref13]: Reents-Budet, D. (2009).
 The Social Context of Kakaw Drinking Among of the Ancient Maya.
 In Chocolate in Mesoamerica (p.
 Chocolate in Mesoamerica, Chapter 10).
 University Press of Florida.

-[^ref13]: Caso Barrera, L., & Aliphat, M. (2006).
+[^ref14]: Caso Barrera, L., & Aliphat, M. (2006).
 Cacao, Vanilla and Annatto: Three Production and Exchange Systems in the Southern Maya Lowlands, XVI-XVII Centuries.
 Journal of Latin American Geography, 5(2), 29-52.

-[^ref14]: Like Parkinson, Clusius has two entries that are likely cacao:  _Beretinus fructus_  and  _Cacao fructus_.
+[^ref15]: Like Parkinson, Clusius has two entries that are likely cacao:  _Beretinus fructus_  and  _Cacao fructus_.
 The former being from accounts of Drake’s explorations and the latter referencing a Benzonem, likely Benzoni.
 It is probable that Parkinson was reading and using Clusius, along with Gerard and others, to construct his large  _Theatrum Botanicum_.
 At this point in history, there had been enough reports of exotic plants to create some confusion regarding their names and how to differentiate or combine them.
 This confusion was amplified both by the fact that these authors were referencing other’s observations and that they were typically only privy to viewing a single part of the plant, usually the seeds, and not in its natural habitat.

-[^ref15]: Stedman, J. (1796).
+[^ref16]: Stedman, J. (1796).
 Narrative, of a five years' expedition; against the revolted negroes of Surinam, : In Guiana, on the wild coast of South America; from the year 1772, to 1777: ...
 By Captn.
 J. G. Stedman. illustrated with 80

-[^ref16]: Borucki, Eltis, & Wheat.
+[^ref17]: Borucki, Eltis, & Wheat.
 (2015).
 Atlantic History and the Slave Trade to Spanish America.
 The American Historical Review, 120(2), 433.

-[^ref17]: Lippi, D. (2013).
+[^ref18]: Lippi, D. (2013).
 Chocolate in History: Food, Medicine, Medi-Food.
 Nutrients, 5(5), 1573-1584.

-[^ref18]: Norton, M. (2006).
+[^ref19]: Norton, M. (2006).
 Tasting Empire: Chocolate and the European Internalization of Mesoamerican Aesthetics.
 The American Historical Review, 111(3), 660-691.

-[^ref19]: Buchanan, Ashley (2015)  The Politics of Chocolate: Cosimo III’s Secret Jasmine Chocolate Recipe.
+[^ref20]: Buchanan, Ashley (2015)  The Politics of Chocolate: Cosimo III’s Secret Jasmine Chocolate Recipe.
 The Recipes Project: Food, Magic, Art, Science, and Medicine.  [https://recipes.hypotheses.org/5454](https://recipes.hypotheses.org/5454)

-[^ref20]: McAnany, P., & Muruta, S. (2009).
+[^ref21]: McAnany, P., & Muruta, S. (2009).
 From Chocolate Pots To Maya Gold: Belizean Cacao Farmers Through the Ages.
 In Chocolate in Mesoamerica (p.
 Chocolate in Mesoamerica, Chapter 21).
 University Press of Florida.

-[^ref21]: McNeil, C. (2009).
+[^ref22]: McNeil, C. (2009).
 Traditional Cacao Use in Modern Mesoamerica.
 In Chocolate in Mesoamerica (p.
 Chocolate in Mesoamerica, Chapter 17).
 University Press of Florida.